Spilled pill bottle on a 100 dollar bill.

 Set clear rules against anti-competitive practices.

-119th Congress Ballot Tracker
+119th Congress Bill Tracker

 Below is a list of bills CAHC is actively tracking.
 If you have any questions about a specific bill, please reach out to the team.